Fuelling the Future.

 Doing simple things extraordinarily well.

 HSBC Investment Banking & Markets: Branding, Advertising and Marketing, UK & Europe, Asia, Middle East, North America.

 Create brand alignment for HSBC across its Investment Banking and Markets and Corporate Banking businesses (HSBC IB&M), appealing to major institutions and high net worth individuals around the world.

 HSBC IB&M excels by doing simple things extraordinarily well.
 The more complexity in a market, the more simplicity stands out: everyday, HSBC IB&M leverages the Group’s balance sheet to deliver significant corporate trading efficiencies for its clients.
 Campaign referenced outstanding examples of nature doing simple things extraordinarily well to parallel the bank’s efficient approach – executed as an integrated ribbon mnemonic, using the HSBC colour palette.

-- Media and marketing across UK & Europe, Asia and the Americas was instrumental in helping change client perceptions from HSBC IB&M being perceived as a product brand to being understood as part of the whole.
+Media and marketing across UK & Europe, Asia and the Americas was instrumental in helping change client perceptions from HSBC IB&M being perceived as a product brand to being understood as part of the whole.
 As a result, HSBC Investment Bank is now fully integrated into the bank’s Corporate and Institutional Banking offer to major clients worldwide.

 Where the future lives.

-World Future Energy Summit, Abu Dhabi.
+Masdar Future Energy Company: World Future Energy Summit, Abu Dhabi.

 Inspire internally and externally with a vision for alternative and renewable energy.
-Masdar City, a strategically located, 5m sqm sustainable development in Abu Dhabi, wanted to showcase progress towards a world-leading centre for renewable energy.
+Masdar City, a strategically located, 5million sqm sustainable development in Abu Dhabi, wanted to showcase progress towards a world-leading centre for renewable energy.

 Where the future lives - Masdar will provide the highest quality of life with the lowest possible environmental footprint.
-1,225 sqm of exhibition space transformed into a multi-layered, multi-sensory, integrated brand experience: an immersive, inspirational environment where the best young minds of tomorrow are learning today, where the great ideas for tomorrow are being developed today, and where great minds think alike.
+1,225 sqm of exhibition space was transformed into a multi-layered, multi-sensory, integrated brand experience: an immersive, inspirational environment where the best young minds of tomorrow are learning today, where the great ideas for tomorrow are being developed today, and where great minds think alike.

-- Masdar City brand story presented as a place where the treasures of the past are an essential part of the culture of the future, where neighbourhoods feel like communities, and where transport takes you to the future.
+Masdar City brand story was presented as a place where the treasures of the past are an essential part of the culture of the future, where neighbourhoods feel like communities, and where transport takes you to the future.
 It’s where collaboration is good business and where the best use of local resources offers a global template.

-- Masdar recognised as a community of different people from different backgrounds and with different skill sets all sharing the same vision about energy futures.
+Masdar recognised as a community of different people from different backgrounds and with different skill sets all sharing the same vision about energy futures.
 Approach adopted for use across advertising and exhibitions in UAE and Europe.

-BP Target Neutral, a not-for-profit initiative aimed at encouraging individuals to reduce and offset their travel-related carbon emissions, wanted to invite international athletes and the world's media to show their support for London 2012 to be the lowest carbon Games possible.
+Challenge: Target Neutral, a not-for-profit initiative aimed at encouraging individuals to reduce and offset their travel-related carbon emissions, wanted to invite international athletes and the world's media to show their support for London 2012 to be the lowest carbon Games possible.

-Our idea was simple: Competitors love competition!
+Solution: Competitors love competition!
 A motion tracking game, developed in partnership with Seeper, would invite all Games' participants, officials and the international media community to help offset the carbon footprint of the Games, using only their movement.

-Over 5,000 athletes and members of the international media community from some 160 countries took part during the Games, helping to set a world record for the largest number of people to offset their travel carbon footprint to a single event, London 2012.
+Results: Over 5,000 athletes and members of the international media community from some 160 countries took part during the Games, helping to set a world record for the largest number of people to offset their travel carbon footprint to a single event, London 2012.

 Reflections of Narrative Immersion.